vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 `vuepress-theme-hope` allows you to customize navbar layout.
 You can add components in `start`, `center` and `end` keys under `navbarLayout` options.

-Besides global components, the following built-in components are supported:
+Navbar has the following built-in components that can be used:

 - Brand: Site Brand
 - Links: Navbar links